Vermont Garrison: Vietnam War and service to retirement

 In August 1965, Garrison returned to combat for the third time in his career, becoming deputy commander for operations (DCO) of the 405th Fighter Wing at Clark Air Base in the Philippines.
 The 405th was a composite wing of F-100 Super Sabre and F-102 Delta Dagger fighters, and B-57 Canberra bombers serving temporary duty (TDY) rotations in South Vietnam.
 Shortly after, Garrison moved up to vice commander, and on January 5, 1966, advanced to his first wing command.
-He remained in command of the 405th until August 4, 1966, when he was succeeded by Col. Charles Yeager.
+He remained in command of the 405th until August 4, 1966, when he was succeeded by Colonel Chuck Yeager.

 From Clark AB, Garrison was assigned as vice commander of the 8th Tactical Fighter Wing at Ubon Royal Thai Air Force Base, Thailand, in August 1966.
-The following month Col. Robin Olds was made commander of the 8th TFW to invigorate its combat spirit, and together with deputy commander of operations Col. Daniel "Chappie" James and Garrison, provided one of the strongest and most experienced command triumvirates in Southeast Asia.
+The following month Colonel Robin Olds was made commander of the 8th TFW to invigorate its combat spirit, and together with deputy commander of operations Colonel Daniel "Chappie" James and Garrison, provided one of the strongest and most experienced command triumvirates in Southeast Asia.
 Garrison flew the F-4C Phantom II on 97 missions over North Vietnam and Laos, although Olds noted that Garrison never formally "checked out" (qualified) in the type, as a result of which he always flew with an instructor pilot in the rear seat.
 In describing Garrison's combat experience, Olds observed that Garrison flew his "52nd combat mission on his 52nd birthday" while at Ubon.
 Olds also noted that by 1967 Garrison was: